 The School of Arts and Sciences is in the process of diversifying its curriculum and academic requirements.
 In response to a faculty vote taken in winter 2018, departmental conversations have begun to discuss inequality and systemic racism within each academic discipline as well as the school.
 Dissecting racism department by department, program by program allows us to set our agenda for the future.
 A&S leadership has also initiated a task force to explore a proposal from the Tufts Community Union Senate to turn the world civilization requirement into a diversity requirement.

 Looking outward, within our Graduate School of Arts and Sciences, we offer both an M.A. and a Certificate in Diversity and Inclusion Leadership that teach students not only scholarly theory, but also gives them practical tools to implement positive change.

 Division of Student Diversity and Inclusion and Identity-based Centers

-The Identity-based Centers work collectively and independently to develop knowledge of and appreciation for diversity at Tufts.
+The Centers work collectively and independently to develop knowledge of and appreciation for diversity at Tufts.
 All students are welcome at each center, and they also sponsor many activities throughout the year such as field trips, lectures, and social events.
 For more information, visit their websites: